QA Smoke Testing in Software - A Complete Guide for 2025

 • Cypress

 Cypress is a modern end-to-end testing framework specifically designed for web applications.
-It provides an easy-to-use API for writing smoke tests and other types of tests.
+It provides an easy-to-use API for writing smoke and other tests.
 Cypress offers real-time reloading, time-travel debugging, and an interactive test runner.

 • JUnit/TestNG